"It feels like the whole day is on hold."

 Rapid Visual Exploration

-• AI: Generate fast low-fidelity UI explorations.
+• AI: AI generated low-fidelity UI options in minutes.

 Step 4.